hepplerj/Dissertation/ch2.dissertation.Heppler.md

 1959.^[Cavin, "Borders of Citizenship," 209.]
 Often land developers would pay for property at rates well above what farmers originally paid.
-When the Santa Clara fruit grower Carl Wesley Haman died in 1955, his 41.44-acre lot was purchased by a Palo Alto developer for \$287,000 --- over seventeen times more than what Haman paid when he originally purchased the land.
+When the Santa Clara fruit grower Carl Wesley Haman died in 1955, his 41.44-acre lot was purchased by a Palo Alto developer for \$287,000---over seventeen times more than what Haman paid when he originally purchased the land.
 Desirable land could fetch upwards of \$7,000 an acre by the mid-1950s.^["41.44 Acres Bring Price of \$287,000," San Jose Mercury, September 17, 1955; Cavin, "Borders of